userbradley/documentation.breadnet.co.uk/docs/certifications/google-certs/workspace-admin/user-administration.md

 Chose what to sync.
 E

-Ensure that you select 'Dont suspend or delete google domain admins not found in ldap'
+Ensure that you select 'Don't suspend or delete google domain admins not found in ldap'

 You can now synch passwords with AD, but can use Gsuit password synch

-You can setup a search rule, but with AD you can select to use defaults.
+You can set up a search rule, but with AD you can select to use defaults.

-If your delete and suspend limits excheed you will get an error
+If your delete and suspend limits exceed you will get an error

 \`sync -c file.xml\` does a dry run